-Bulgarian was first taught in 1965 and Romanian in 1970, and both these languages have been taught regularly from 1969-70, though every other year since the early 1990s.
-An intensive summer language program, introduced in 1952, now covers three and sometimes four years of Russian and, whenever possible, the first year of another Slavic language.
+Bulgarian was first taught in 1965 and Romanian in 1970, and both these languages were taught regularly from 1970 into the 2000s.
+An intensive summer language program, introduced in 1952, now covers two and sometimes three or four years of Russian and, whenever possible, the first year of another Slavic language.

 The Slavic Department is closely associated with the Russian, East European and Central Asian Studies (REECAS) Program, an interdisciplinary area studies program and National Resource Center in the Jackson School of International Studies.
 REECAS students study the languages of the Slavic and East European region in the department, which also provides the literature and culture component of their interdisciplinary degree programs.
 Slavic Department courses have with increasing frequency been cross-listed with other departments and programs, including Comparative Literature, Art History, Film Studies, Jewish Studies and Comparative History of Ideas.

 Learn about our revised Mission Statement, which replaces our 2002 plan, a reflection of our continuous effort to enrich our curriculum and strengthen our ties with the Ellison Center (REECAS) and other relevant departments and programs.
 Or read our By-Laws, which describe departmental committees and faculty governance procedures.